manigandham/bulkredirects/README.md

 ## Config

--   Text config file named `_redirects` in the root application directory.
+-   Looks for `_redirects` file in the [application content root](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/host/generic-host?view=aspnetcore-6.0#contentroot) by default, but custom path can be specified.
--   One redirect per line with format: `source` path, then `destination` path, then optional `status` code, all separated by spaces or tabs.
+-   One redirect per line with format: `source` path, `destination` path, and optional `status` code, all separated by spaces or tabs.
 -   Blank lines and lines starting with `#` are ignored.
 -   _Note: Ensure that it's included in the build output._